LionelBeato/coatimundis/Week-10/Day-47/OVERVIEW.md

 ### Create another Frontend

 1. Create another frontend for your Project!
 You can use whatever framework you want but I'll be sticking with Gatsby.
 2. Hook up your frontend so that it renders content from your backend.
-Recall that you would need to install `Apollo` and all associated depedencies.
+Recall that you would need to install `Apollo` and all associated depedencies if you are using Apollo.

 ## Quote of the Day